johnwesleyquintero/wesai-np/README.md

 - **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections without breaking your flow.
 - **Knowledge Graph Visualization:** A dynamic, interactive force-directed graph that visually represents the connections between your notes.
 Preview notes on hover, zoom and pan, and even create new links by holding `Alt` and dragging between nodes.
 - **Self-Improving Intelligence & Analytics:**
+    - **Direct AI Feedback Loop:** Users can give thumbs up/down feedback on chat responses.
+A downvote prompts for specific reasons (e.g., 'Incorrect', 'Not Helpful'), providing granular data to fine-tune AI performance beyond just CTR.
     - **CTR Analytics:** A foundational feedback loop makes the AI smarter.
 The system logs every suggestion "impression" and user "click," providing a dashboard to measure relevance and continuously refine the AI's performance.
     - **Trend Analysis Dashboard:** Visualize conceptual clusters, "hot topics," and the most frequent connections between your ideas, giving you a strategic overview of your knowledge base.
     - **AI-Powered Consolidation:** From the Trend Analysis dashboard, generate an AI-powered consolidated note from any frequently linked pair of notes, helping you synthesize ideas and reduce redundancy.
 - **Semantic Search:** Go beyond keyword matching to find notes based on their conceptual meaning.
 - **Inline AI Assistant:** Select any text to fix spelling, adjust tone (professional, casual), expand or shorten content, and simplify language.
+- **Paragraph-Level AI Actions:** A contextual AI menu appears in the editor's margin, allowing you to run actions like 'fix grammar' on individual paragraphs without needing to select any text.
 - **Real-time AI Spell Check:** Highlights potential spelling errors as you type and offers AI-powered suggestions for corrections, without interrupting your flow.
 - **Content Generation & Summarization:**
     - Automatically suggest descriptive titles and relevant tags based on your note's content.